Surfaces with flat normal connection in 4-dimensional space forms: Introduction

 \section{Introduction}

-The purpose of this paper is to study space-like or time-like surfaces in Riemannian, Lorentzian or neutral $4$-dimensional space forms with flat normal connection.
-See \cite{chen}, \cite{hoffman} for Hoffman surfaces, which are surfaces with parallel mean curvature vector and flat normal connection.
-See \cite{DT}, \cite{enomoto}, \cite{MS} for flat surfaces in $E^4$ with flat normal connection and \cite{thas} for more general submanifolds.

 Let $N$ be a $4$-dimensional Riemannian space form with constant sectional curvature $L_0$.
 Let $M$ be a Riemann surface and $F:M\longrightarrow N$ a conformal immersion of $M$ into $N$.
+The normal connection $\nabla^{\perp}$ of $F$ is said to be \textit{flat\/} if the curvature tensor $R^{\perp}$ of $\nabla^{\perp}$ vanishes.
+See \cite{chen}, \cite{hoffman} for Hoffman surfaces, which are surfaces with flat normal connection and parallel mean curvature vector.
+Based on \cite{thas}, it is observed in \cite{enomoto} that a flat surface in Euclidean $4$-space $E^4$ with flat normal connection and nondegenerate Gauss map is represented as the Riemannian product of two plane curves.
+In particular, there exist flat surfaces in $E^4$ with flat normal connection and no parallel normal vector fields.
+See \cite{DT}, \cite{GM}, \cite{MS} for constructions of flat surfaces in $E^4$ with flat normal connection.

+In the present paper, noticing the \textit{linearly dependent condition\/} (see Subsection~\ref{subsect:Rpnvf}), which is related to existence of parallel normal vector fields, we will study space-like or time-like surfaces in Riemannian, Lorentzian or neutral $4$-dimensional space forms with flat normal connection.

-If $F$ has a parallel normal vector field with respect to the Levi-Civita connection of the metric of $N$, that is, if the image of $F$ is contained in a $3$-dimensional totally geodesic hypersurface of $N$, then the normal connection is flat and the second fundamental form of $F$ satisfies the \textit{linearly dependent condition\/} (see Subsection~\ref{subsect:Rpnvf}).
+Let $N$, $M$, $F$ be as in the beginning of this section.
+If $F$ has a parallel normal vector field with respect to the Levi-Civita connection of the metric of $N$, that is, if the image of $F$ is contained in a $3$-dimensional totally geodesic hypersurface of $N$, then the normal connection $\nabla^{\perp}$ is flat and the second fundamental form $\sigma$ of $F$ satisfies the linearly dependent condition.
 Let $K$ be the curvature of the induced metric by $F$.
-We will see that if $F$ is a conformal immersion with flat normal connection and $K\not= L_0$ such that the second fundamental form of $F$ satisfies the linearly dependent condition, then $F$ has a parallel normal vector field ((a) of Theorem~\ref{thm:pnvf}).
-In addition, for a conformal immersion $F$ with $K\equiv L_0$ and flat normal connection such that the second fundamental form of $F$ satisfies the linearly dependent condition, we will obtain a criterion for the existence of a parallel normal vector field ((b) of Theorem~\ref{thm:pnvf}), and we will observe that there exist conformal immersions with $K\equiv L_0$, flat normal connection and no parallel normal vector fields such that the second fundamental forms satisfy the linearly dependent condition (Theorem~\ref{thm:ldnotpnvf}).
-There exist conformal immersions of $M$ into $N$ with $K\equiv L_0$ and flat normal connection such that the second fundamental forms do not satisfy the linearly dependent condition.
-Such immersions have no parallel normal vector fields.
-Based on Lemma~\ref{lem:XYXY}, we will obtain a generic characterization of such immersions (Theorem~\ref{thm:notldL0}).
-In addition, for the case of $L_0 =0$, we will obtain a more concrete characterization by an over-determined system of polynomial type with degree two (Theorem~\ref{thm:notld}).
-See \cite{ando7} for over-determined systems of polynomial type.
+We will see that if $F$ is a conformal immersion with $R^{\perp} \equiv 0$ and $K\not= L_0$ such that $\sigma$ satisfies the linearly dependent condition, then $F$ has a parallel normal vector field ((a) of Theorem~\ref{thm:pnvf}).
+Therefore, for a conformal immersion $F$ with $R^{\perp} \equiv 0$ and $K\not= L_0$, the existence of a parallel normal vector field is equivalent to the linearly dependent condition of $\sigma$.